bugrakilic/telcobox/README.md

-### Mergen - Telco Toolbox
+### mergen.tools

-Mergen is a digital toolbox for network, system and cloud engineering.
-It works on any cloud-based environments and web application platforms.
+mergen.tools is a digital toolbox designed to simplify daily tech tasks and boost productivity.
+With versatile tools for network, system and cloud engineering, it works seamlessly across cloud-based environments and web application platforms.
 It's an open-source project built with Python (Flask) and Bootstrap.
 So, your contribution is always welcome.

 You may use these web apps on any device responsively.